Nate-Sheibley/VBA-challenge/README.md

 # VBA-challenge

-## UCBerkeley-Ext data analytics bootcamp HW2
+Basic VBA programming and mannipulating excel sheets using programming logic.

 ### Background

+UCBerkeley-Ext data analytics bootcamp HW2

 You are well on your way to becoming a programmer and Excel expert!
 In this homework assignment, you will use VBA scripting to analyze generated stock market data.
 ### Before You Begin